the-friedrich/site/README.md

-## Friedrichs Test Blog im GitHub Pages
+## Friedrichs Test Blog in GitHub Pages

 The Bees Knees!